Peak demand

-Peak demand on an electrical grid is simply the highest electrical power demand that has occurred over a specified time period (Gönen 2008).
+Peak demand on an electrical grid is the highest electrical power demand that has occurred over a specified time period (Gönen 2008).
 Peak demand is typically characterized as annual, daily or seasonal and has the unit of power.

 Peak demand, peak load or on-peak are terms used in energy demand management describing a period in which electrical power is expected to be provided for a sustained period at a significantly higher than average supply level.
 Peak demand fluctuations may occur on daily, monthly, seasonal and yearly cycles.
 For an electric utility company, the actual point of peak demand is a single half-hour or hourly period which represents the highest point of customer consumption of electricity.
 At this time there is a combination of office, domestic demand and at some times of the year, the fall of darkness.

 Some utilities will charge customers based on their individual peak demand.
 The highest demand during each month or even a single 15 to 30 minute period of highest use in the previous year may be used to calculate charges.
 The renewable energy transition will include considerations for peak demand.

 Economic growth of the state is inversely associated with peak load.

 Demand Tariff

 Electricity network is built to deal with the highest possible peak demand otherwise blackout may happen.
 In Australia, demand tariff has three components: peak demand charge, energy charge and daily connection charge.
 For example, for large customers (commercial, industrial or mixed of commercial/residential), the peak demand charge is based on the highest 30 minutes electricity consumption in a month; the energy charge is based on a month electricity consumption.
 This type of demand tariff is gradually introduced to residential households and will be rolled out by 2020 in Queensland Australia.
 How to manage electricity bills under demand tariff can be challenging.
 The key solutions involve improving building efficiency and managing the operational settings of large power appliances.

-When is the peak electricity demand?
+Time of Peak Demand

-It depends on the demography, the economy, the weather, the climate, the season, the day of the week and other factors.
-For example, in industrialised regions of China or Germany, the peak demands mostly occur in day time, while solar photovoltaic system can help reduce it.
+Peak Demand depends on the demography, the economy, the weather, the climate, the season, the day of the week and other factors.
+In industrialised regions of China or Germany, the peak demands mostly occur in day time.
 However, in more service based economy such as Australia, the daily peak demands often occur in the late afternoon to early evening time (e.g. 4pm to 8pm).
 Residential and commercial electricity demand contributes a lot to this type of network peak demand.